Leukemia Signs and Symptoms

 - Tenderness just below the ribcage on the left side of the body due to liver or spleen enlargement

-Many people have questions about the distinctive leukemia rash known as petechiae.
-What exactly are these pinpoint-sized skin spots, and how are they related to leukemia?
-Petechiae develop when a small blood vessel (capillary) under the skin’s surface breaks open.
+Petechiae develop when a capillary breaks open under the skin’s surface.
 Normally, platelets help the blood clot and therefore would prevent blood from escaping a broken capillary.
-However, because leukemia lowers platelet counts, it can interfere with the blood-clotting process.
+However, because leukemia lowers platelet counts, it can interfere with the blood clotting process.
 Instead, blood can escape a broken capillary and rise toward the surface of the skin, forming tiny red spots.

 What do leukemia spots look like?